Streamlined Kitchen & Bathroom Cabinet Refacing Services

 When installing your kitchen cabinets they can feel pretty permanent, and they should be.
 Depending on the quality of the wood cabinets you purchase, the amount of time they will last will vary.
 In general, high quality cabinets can last up to 50 years.
 This sounds like an incredible long period of time, and cabinets are in fact one of the longest lasting components of your entire kitchen.

-If you are debating if it’s time to replace your cabinets, you should take into consideration any other appliances or kitchen features that might need replacement soon.
+If you are debating if it’s time to replace or renovate your cabinets, you should take into consideration any other appliances or kitchen features that might need replacement soon.
 According to a survey by the National Association of Home Builders the following kitchen appliances last on average:

 - Sink: 5-10 years